ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 * Global Variable - Ensure that you have set the correct default value for the control.
 * Type Definition Combo Box - On the Properties dialog box, use the Edit Items tab to disable **Values match Items**.
 This control type does not auto-update from its type definition.
 You must completely populate the control before using it on a block diagram.

-### Creating Custom Error Codes

-You can define custom error codes in LabVIEW and distribute them to VeriStand with a custom device.
-1. Copy a custom *errors.txt* file to VeriStand in the `<Base>\National Instruments\Shared\Errors\English` directory.
-1. Add the file as a dependency in the custom device.
-1. Add the file as a dependency in the [custom device XML file](https://www.ni.com/docs/en-US/bundle/veristand/page/custom-device-xml.html).
-1. **(Optional)** For real-time targets, deploy the *errors.txt* file to the error directory on target.
-Error messages will display in Console Viewer.

-For more information, refer to [Defining Custom Error Codes to Distribute throughout Your Application](https://www.ni.com/docs/en-US/bundle/labview/page/lvhowto/def_custom_error_text.html).

 ### Using Utility VIs

 In LabVIEW, navigate to **NI VeriStand** » **Custom Device API** » **Utilities** for useful custom device development VIs.